inpsyde/reusable-workflows/docs/build-and-push-assets.md

 ---

-> What version should I use for Composer?
+> What version should I use when requiring the package with Composer?

-For tags the pushed tags name are always used.
+For tags, the pushed tag name is always used.

-For branches, it depends on `BUILT_BRANCH_SUFFIX` input value.
-If the input is not provided you can use branch name (i.e. `dev-main` for `main` branch) as usually.
-If suffix was defined the built branch should be used.
-I.e. for `BUILT_BRANCH_SUFFIX` equals `-built` and branch `main` the `dev-main-built` branch should be used as the package version.
+For branches, it depends on the `BUILT_BRANCH_SUFFIX` input value.
+If the input is not provided, you can use the branch name (i.e., `dev-main` for the `main` branch) as usual.
+If a suffix was defined, the built branch should be used.
+I.e., when `BUILT_BRANCH_SUFFIX` is `-built` and branch `main`, the `dev-main-built` branch should be used as the package version.